 I will admit, I had moments where I’d panic, “OMG.
 What was I thinking?!”
 I wondered if I were too old for such an active dog, and if should I surrender him to the breeder.
 But we made it through.

 As for being “too old,” I feel more fit and active than I did 10 years ago.
-I also lost 15 pounds!
+I also lost 15 pounds.

 At about 16 months, I told the trainer that I had spent a great deal of time simply getting to know Rocky.

-“That he has the best sense of humor, and he loves to play!”
-I replied.
-He was also teaching me something about myself that I needed to address in a big way.
+“What have you learned?” she asked.
+“That he has the best sense of humor, and he loves to play,” I replied.

 “Let’s play!”